realmethods-public/knowops/README.md

-# KnowOps is the only DevOps Project Generator
+# KnowOps : The First DevOps Project Generator

 Use KnowOps to generate DevOps project for both new application and app refactoring scenarios.